 Getting ready for Phase 2

-Phase 2 works, which will begin in August, will cover additional tree planting and habitat creation.
+These works will cover additional tree planting and habitat creation.

 Designing a new community woodland